ravisheth/mapsseq/README.md

 	- 4HT  (0.5% w/w stock, 0.005g/1mL ddH20), final 0.01%

 ##### Embedding of sample
 - Remove sample from fixative, and wash in 10mL of PBS, and let sit for 10 minutes.
 Repeat wash for a total of 3 times.
+- Incubate sample in permeabilization buffer (1x PBS, 0.1% Triton-X 100) for 10 minutes.
 - Cut sample into sub-parts no larger than 3x3mm with a sterile razor.
 A smaller size allows for more effecient perfusion of acrymalide solution.

 - Prepare an embedding stock solution in the following order on ice, with mixing between each step.
 Make sure to keep all reagents on ice.